For Fresh Color

 Take houseplants outside on a mild day for some natural light and even a shower to clean the leaves.
 Be cautious of burning foliage with intense sunlight or frosty temperatures; bring tender plants inside at night.

-Celebrate Mother’s Day with a colorful hanging basket, healthy blueberry bush, or lovely rose plant about to bloom.
-And be sure to check out our article on alternative gift ideas for Mother’s Day this year!
+Celebrate Mother’s Day with a colorful hanging basket, spring container planting, stunning peony plant, houseplant with decorative pot, custom terrarium creation, or gift card.
+Check out our article on alternative gift ideas for Mother’s Day!